The first step in preparing to conduct a JHA is to review all of the jobs in the workplace and make a list of those jobs that might require a JHA.

 Once you've entered all tasks, you can easily prioritize each job to determine which jobs to analyze first.

-For example, a job in which exposure to a danger zone is likely to result in an injury or illness would receive a score of "6" in the table above.
+For example, a job in which exposure to a danger zone is likely to result in an injury or illness would receive a Probability Score of "6" in the table to the right.

-In this case, a job in which exposure might result in a lost time injury to one worker would receive a score of "50".
+In this case, a job in which exposure might result in a lost time injury to one worker would receive a Severity Score of "50".

 Now that you have some idea how much risk is involved in each job, you can prioritize them.
 As mentioned earlier, a common strategy is to prioritize the most hazardous job first.
 If a JHA is required for many tasks in your workplace, priority should go to the following types of jobs, in order of priority: